Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 Several questions might follow in response to one event.

-For example, what if my alarm doesn’t go off?
+What if my alarm doesn’t go off?
 What if then I’m late for the important meeting?
 What if I get fired after I’ve worked so hard for this job?

 Personalization leads you to believe that you’re responsible for events that, in reality, are completely or partially out of your control.